geevi/home2.0/content/teaching/adv-math-structs/index.md

 +++

+This course is intended to familiarize the students with the types of mathematical reasoning found in theoretical research on computing and communications.
 The course contains a broad set of intermediate and advanced level topics in Algebra and Combinatorics.

-The course is intended to: i.) refresh the basic topics learnt in S1-S4 ii.) solve advanced problems on the basic topics iii.) introduce some newer topics which was not covered in S1-S4.
+**Goal**: By the end of the course, students should be able to read and understand research papers with algebraic/combinatorial reasoning.
+They should should be able to write concise and clear proofs.

 ## Grading
 - Assignment Tests: 20%